flaturtha/64-testaments/madness-of-krill/madness_v3.md

 I tried to close my ears.
 I didn’t want to listen, to hear the lies he was trying to tell me.

-“Your real mother died in the Blitz just after you were born.
-The shelter she found herself in when you arrived didn’t have the medical supplies to help her.
-She died giving birth.”
+“Your real mother died in the Blitz when you were just a wee lad.
+In fact, everyone in the shelter was killed except for you and a woman.”

 I rolled to my side and wretched.
 Dry, but more acrid taste in my mouth.

-“Another woman, who you believe to be your mother, took you as her own.
-No one else from the shelter made it out.
-And she had now way to find your real family.”
+“That other woman, who you believe to be your mother, took you as her own.
+Because noone else from the shelter made it out, she had no way to find your real family.”

 “Your real mother is my distant descendant.
 As are you.
 The last of my line.
 The Mobedan Mobed wants to corrupt you, to destroy you as part of my punishment for what I have done.”